I have been working at LyondellBasell North America full-time (Less than a year)

 great people, good idea of where they want to go, fair compensation and benefits

 Very hierarchical, leaders do not want to hear from lower level employees

-I applied through college or university.
-The process took 3 weeks – interviewed at LyondellBasell North America in March 2014.
+I applied online.
+The process took a year or more.
+I interviewed at LyondellBasell North America (Houston, TX).

 Let us know if we're missing any workplace or industry recognition –